komuw/muzix_recommender/README.md

     To be continued....

 TODO:
-solve 'ascii' codec can't encode character u'\xe8' in position 10: in line 46 in views.py
+* solve 'ascii' codec can't encode character u'\xe8' in position 10: in line 46 in views.py
+* add tests